Financial aid is available to all students at Yale University regardless of their citizenship.

 The Student Share is included in every Yale Financial Aid Award as part of a family’s options to meet their estimated Net Cost.
 It represents Yale’s estimate of a student’s ability to contribute financially toward the overall cost of attending as a full-time student.

 No. The Student Share is not a billed amount and does not appear on the Yale billing statement.
 The Student Share is Yale's estimate of a student's ability to contribute toward their total Cost of Attendance, which includes both billed (direct) expenses and unbilled (indirect) expenses.

 No. Working on campus and during the summer is an option available to students to meet their estimated cost, but Yale does not require that any student work.
-Students who prefer not to earn income through term-time and/or summer employment may opt to meet some or all of their Student Effort with funds from outside merit scholarships or to take out a small student loan.
-Unlike many other universities, Yale allows funds from outside merit scholarships to reduce or eliminate the Student Effort.
+Students who prefer not to earn income through term-time and/or summer employment may opt to cover some or all of their Student Share with funds from outside merit scholarships or to take out a small student loan.
+Unlike many other universities, Yale allows funds from outside merit scholarships to reduce or eliminate the Student Share.
 Pursuing term-time and summer work is one option for students and families to meet their estimated Net Cost.

 No. A student’s eligibility for the Federal Work Study (FWS) program does not affect the size of the Student Share or a student’s ability to work on campus.
 Participation in the FWS program simply means that the federal government subsidizes part of a student’s wage; however, FWS eligibility does not affect how much a student is paid or a student’s ability to be hired for most campus jobs.

 For more information on the Federal Work Study program, see Yale Student Employment's work-study FAQs.